lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     pair_style vashishta
     neighbor 1.0 bin
     neigh_modify delay 1

-.. admonition:: If you are using LAMMPS-GUI
-    :class: gui

-    To begin this tutorial, select ``Start Tutorial 6`` from the ``Tutorials`` menu of LAMMPS--GUI and follow the instructions.

 The main difference from some of the previous tutorials is the use of the ``Vashishta`` pair style.
 The Vashishta potential implicitly models atomic bonds through